martinthomson/hx-uri/draft-thomson-http-hx-uri.md

 hx://b5dd5901aef3f33de572/7/a/h/location?201
 ~~~

-A fragment can be used if the content has an associated content type, which is
+A fragment can be used if the content has an associated content type that
-generally only possible for the body of a request or response:
+supports fragment identifiers, which is generally only possible for the body of
+a request or response:

 ~~~
 hx://b5dd5901aef3f33de572/7/a/b#title